 - Hinterland intensification.
 A port has a market area over which it assumes the dominance of cargo flows.
 This is often referred to as its main, or fundamental hinterland.
-Any organic growth in this hinterland, both as imports or exports, results in expanding the cargo base.
+Any organic growth in this hinterland, either as imports or exports, results in expanding the cargo base.
 A port can also be more actively involved in intensifying its fundamental hinterland by developing land for logistics such as port-centric logistics zones.

 - Hinterland expansion.
 A port also has a market area where it is competing with other ports, often referred to as its competition margin.
 If this hinterland expands, so does a port’s cargo base.
 However, this requires large investments in infrastructure to increase hinterland connectivity, particularly along corridors.
 Further, inland facilities such as dry ports are part of a strategy to expand a port’s cargo base.